top of page

 Return on Investment 5

-The chairback seating costs $13 and bench seating is $11 for adults.
+Chairback seating costs $13 (no increase from last year) and bench seating is $11 for adults.
 Children 8 and under are $8.
 Ticket and concession prices are a bargain and parking is free which is hard to find in the sports world today and welcomed during inflationary times.

 Extras 3

-The Red Foxes sold courtside VIP seats this year for the first time.
-The seats were formerly part of the press row and cost $500 a ticket for the season.
+The Red Foxes sold courtside VIP seats for the second straight year.
+The seats were formerly part of the press row and cost $500 a ticket for the season and must be purchased in pairs.

 Just two miles southeast of the stadium, there is a beautiful bridge for pedestrians and cyclists that spans the Hudson River called Walkway Over the Hudson Historic State Park.
 It is the world’s longest elevated pedestrian bridge and connects Poughkeepsie (entrance at 61 Parker Avenue) to Highland.
 The span, a former railroad bridge that has been repurposed, is open from 7 am until sunset.